txpipe/mumak/docs/FUNCTIONS.md

     # Returns

-    The Plutus data of the given transaction data.
+    The Plutus data of the given transaction data in canonical JSON format.

     # Example